Embird Embroidery Software

 Lettering Preferences

-All lettering settings are also accessible in the main control panel in the lettering mode.
+All lettering preferences are mirrored in the main control panel when in Lettering Mode.

 Font

-Default Alphabet: This setting affects pre-digitized Embird Alphabets.
+Default Alphabet: Specifies the default pre-digitized Embird Alphabet.

 Archives

-Scan Archive Files Too: If this option is turned ON, Studio will also search for TrueType and OpenType fonts inside .zip archive files.
+Scan Archive Files Too: Enables Studio to search for fonts inside .zip archives.

 Sewing